gravitational/teleport/rfd/xxxx-config-resource-docs.md

 ---
 authors: Paul Gottschling (paul.gottschling@goteleport.com)
 state: draft
-title: NNN - Automatically Generate the Configuration Resource Reference
+title: NNN - Automatically Generate the Teleport Resource Reference
 ---

 ## Required Approvers

-- Engineering: @codingllama
+- Engineering: @codingllama, @zmb3
 - Product: (@alexfornuto || @xinding33)

 ## What

+Dynamic resources (also called "Teleport resources" in this RFD) are configuration objects that Teleport users can apply using `tctl`, Terraform, and other methods.

-Automatically generate the "Dynamic resources" section of the configuration resource reference (`docs/pages/reference/resources.mdx`), a list of the resources you can apply via `tctl`, from the Teleport source code.
+The scope of this RFD is to automatically generate the "Dynamic resources" section of the resource reference (`docs/pages/reference/resources.mdx`), a list of the dynamic resources you can apply via `tctl`, from the Teleport source code.

 To do this, write a program that we can run as a new Make target in a clone of `gravitational/teleport`.
-When we make changes to Teleport's dynamic configuration resources, we can run the program manually, generate a new iteration of the reference, and manually open a pull request with the new content.
+When we make changes to Teleport's dynamic resources , we can run the program manually, generate a new iteration of the reference, and manually open a pull request with the new content.

+The Make target will depend on `make grpc` so the generator always works from the latest `proto` files.

 ## Why

-We want to ensure that the configuration resource reference is complete and up to date so Teleport operators can manage their clusters without creating support load.
+We want to ensure that the Teleport resource reference is complete and up to date so Teleport operators can manage their clusters without creating support load.